 Can I Freeze the Keto Cheesecake?

 This keto cheesecake is freezer friendly because it is made using full-fat cream cheese.
-Wrap it tightly with plastic wrap and keep it in the freezer for 2-3 months.

-How Many Carbs are in Keto Cheesecake?
+How Many Carbs Are in This Keto Cheesecake?

 This recipe offers nutrition information for a slice.
-Compared to a classic cheesecake this one is very low in carbs and refined sugar:
+Compared to a classic cheesecake, this one is very low in carbs and refined sugar:

 These macros exclude the sugar alcohols from the total carbs.